McCleary--Rubin reconstruction for simple forest-skein groups: Invariants

 for some trees $t,s$, permutation $\pi$, and leaf $\ell$ which is not the first or last leaf of $s$.
-Up to passing to a subcone of $C$, we can assume $\pi(\ell)$ is not the first or last leaf of $t$.
-It is now not difficult to build an element of $[G,G]$ which acts the same as $g$ on $C$ (see Claim 1 of Theorem 3.5 in \cite{Brothier-Seelig24} for more details).
+Since $p$ is not an extremity, up to passing to a subcone of $C$, we can assume $\pi(\ell)$ is not the first or last leaf of $t$.
+It is now not difficult to build an element of $D(G)$ which acts the same as $g$ on $C$ (see proof of item (1) in proposition \ref{prop:local-completion}).
+Hence, the germ of $g$ at $p$ is the same as the germ at $p$ of an element of $D(G)$, so